Er0r/Er0r/README.md

 # ABOUT ME

-* Currently working as a Software Engineer at Cleinsight Incorporated.
-Usually contributing on the backend portion using Laravel, NestJS, Serverless (Lambda), Database like MySQL, PostgreSQL, DynamoDB
+* Currently working as a Lead Software Engineer at Flipbizz.
+Usually contributing on the backend portion using NestJS, Serverless (Lambda), PostgreSQL and DynamoDB.
 * I also have an interest at Machine Learning and I am currently working on a paper based on Metaverse And Generative A.I.
 * Institution: American International University-Bangladesh
 * <a href="https://main--snazzy-begonia-29e26d.netlify.app/"> PORTFOLIO </a>